beingaryan/Chest-Xray-Pneumonia-Prediction/README.md

 <a href="https://www.buymeacoffee.com/beingaryan" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>
 </br>
 ## :innocent: Motivation
 A Deep Learning based model used for the prediction whether a person is suffering from pneumonia or not.
-The project is absed upon the Standard Convolutional Based Neural Network Architectural Implementation.
+The project is absed upon the Standard __Convolutional Based Neural Network__ Architectural Implementation.
 It incorporates the use of CNN layers with Hyper-parameters tuning.
 The motivation behind the project is to effectively classify the reports of chest xrays to classify into pneumonia or non-pneumonia cases.
-</br></br> The mdoel has been trained for 12 epoch.
+</br></br> The model has been trained for 12 epoch.
 The model gave an accuracy of __98.51__ on validation sets.